mlesswing/event_push_mobile_sse/README.md

 # event_push_mobile_sse

-Private version of the event_push mobile application.
+A public version of the event_push mobile application.
 Only the Server-sent Event (SSE) style is supported.

 ## Getting Started